Bathala: The term "Bathala" in other cultures

-In ancient Bicol, bathala was a minor divinity, represented by a small image which Bicolanos always carried for good luck; according to the Bicol grammar of Mark of Lisbon (1628, 61), "they say it was an anito that brought good luck to one it accompanied".
+In ancient Bicol, bathala was a minor divinity, represented by a small image which Bicolanos always carried for good luck; according to the Vocabulario de la Lengua Bicol (1754) of Mark of Lisbon, "they say it was an anito that brought good luck to one it accompanied".
 Thus, if a man was never hit by objects thrown at him, he was said to be batalaan.
 According to Ferdinand Blumentritt, the ancient Bicolano bathala was a kind of guardian angel.
 Its counterpart in the Tagalog culture, according to Isabelo de los Reyes, was the badhala katutubo.

 According to Andrés de San Nicolás (1664, 420), Bathala mey kapal was also among the deities of the Sambal people, whose false genealogies and fabulous deeds they celebrated in certain tunes and verses like hymns, which William Henry Scott wrote may have been due to the influence of the Tagalogs on the Sambal's culture and beliefs.

 Diccionario Pampango del P. Beiv gaño, 1860 defines batala as "a bird to whom the Pampangos have their omens".

 According to Ferdinand Blumentritt (1895), the term "bathala" among the ancient Visayans referred to the images of diwatas (gods).